TonyGenova/MachineLearningNotes/README.md

 Therefore, the Bayes classifier serves as an unattainable gold standard against which to compare other methods.

-##### From Google Devleopers Machine Learning Series:
 ##### - KNN - K Nearest neighbors
 - looks at data point, see what the K nearest neighbors to that data point by distance are, and the majority of K that have the same result is your result
- - - KNN should be scaled, see http://scikit-learn.org/stable/modules/preprocessing.html
+   - KNN should be scaled, see http://scikit-learn.org/stable/modules/preprocessing.html
+ - Need to have right fitting for K to reduce error on test data
+   - 1 will be perfect on training data, but too granular to be useful for test data
+   - ISLR 2.2.3 pgs 40-42 demonstrates examples of the impact of this
+   - Too high K, and starts to turn into linear regression

+#### Decision Tree
- - Decision Tree - series of True/False questions developed by the code to get to an end decision
+ - series of True/False questions developed by the code to get to an end decision

 ##### Support Vector Machine (SVM)